EWS Labs, Restoring lost, deleted or corrupted files

-The file server makes daily backups of everyone's home directories, including all your files and folders.
-If you accidently deleted or corrupted a file, you can restore older versions of the file.
-This can be done on both Windows and Linux.
+The EWS home directory file server makes daily backups of everyone's home directories, including all of your files and folders.
+If you accidentally delete or corrupt a file, you can restore an older version.
+This can be done on both EWS Windows and Linux.

 - Right click the folder that contains (or contained) the file you want to restore.
 Click on Restore previous versions

 - You will be presented a list with all the backups present for the folder.
 Open and browse it like any other folder.
 Copy it over to a new location (restoring it), which will overwrite the current folder and all its contents with the older version.